nomaddo/ocaml/README.md

       print_float (get a 1)

 Functions `make` and `get` are simple.
 The compiler inlines them to void costs of function call.
 OCaml usually doesn't pass type information in run-time.
-But __generics__ array.get or array.set are exceptions.
+But __generics__ array.get and array.set are exceptions.

+Generic array operation need type information because of the optimization for float array.
+OCaml compiler deal with float array as special.
+In general, the compiler force every value to fit in one word.
+But only float array is flatten.
+This makes generics array opearation, which takes polymorphic array, need type information.

 In this case, we don't need to pass any type information for `make` and `get` because we inline them and we know `make` creates float array and `get` gets from float array.
 We can think the compiler can optimize the bodies of inlined functions.
 Because every expression is represented as untyped intermediate languages when inlining, the original compiler cannot avoid run-time type checks.

-I extend the intermediate languages, lambda and clambda, to represent how polymorphic functions are specialized by types.
+I extend the intermediate languages, `lambda` and `clambda`, to represent how polymorphic functions are specialized by types.

     type type_kind = I | F | P | Kvar of int